 Life in halls as a postgrad

 I am a PhD student completing research in law and in my final write up year.
-In the course of the four (4) years as a PhD student, I have lived in various types of accommodations.
-This has ranged from a shared university accommodation, a studio, an ensuite room in a flat with 6 other people as well as a one-bedroom apartment.
+In the course of the 4 years as a PhD student, I have lived in various types of accommodations.
+This has ranged from a shared university accommodation, a studio (self contained flat for 1 person), an ensuite room in a flat with 6 other people as well as a one-bedroom apartment.
 These are options available to many students depending on how much money they have to spare.
-I can tell you for a fact each has different experiences and advantages.
+I can tell you that each has different experiences and advantages.

 As a PhD student, my choice of accommodation has been very crucial for my health and wellbeing.
-This is because doing a PhD means struggling with stress, feelings of isolation and depression.
-Many even drop out early.
-In fact, research suggests that in the United Kingdom, the failure rate can exceed 40%.
+This is because doing a PhD for many students can involve struggling with stress and feelings of isolation.
+Many students even drop out early, in fact research suggests that in the United Kingdom, the failure rate can exceed 40%.
 And in the United States, only 57% of doctoral students complete their PhD within 10 years.
 Hence, having a suitable place to stay is important in helping me cope with the added stress of completing a PhD.
 In my experience, I find living in student accommodation to be a better option for me.
 Here are the pros and cons of living in halls that might be of help:

 Making friends from around the world.

 This is particularly attractive for me as an international student coming to Cardiff for the first time!
 My roommates have been like friends who are family and we have created a home away from home!
 We even host parties, cook & shop together & go out for dinner or bonding sessions once a month.
 This is something that I could not do while living alone in a studio or apartment.

 The Residence Life Team organizes events and coffee lounges throughout the year.
 This occurs only in halls and not in private accommodation.
 I have benefitted from running and participating in some of the events which has helped me to make friends and improved my overall wellbeing from just interacting with others beyond books.
 Ironically, many friends who live in private accommodation have opted to join the events as many do not have social activities in the private halls.